AyberkYavuz/fastapi_examples/README.md

 ## FastAPI vs Flask

+I used **Apache JMeter** to collect some KPIs of ml backend APIs.

+**Note:** These tests were done on my local machine.

+**My Local Machine Information:**

+- MacBook Pro (15-inch, 2018)
+- Processor: 2,2 GHz 6-Core Intel Core i7
+- Memory: 16 GB 2400 MHz DDR4

+### Load Test Results Table's Columns Descriptions

+**Server Type:** The type of server which is flask or fastapi.

+**Number of Users:** The number of users is the total number of virtual users or clients that interact with the system or application during a load test.
+This metric is crucial because it helps determine the maximum capacity of the system to handle a certain number of users simultaneously.

+**Average Response Time (Milliseconds):** The average response time is the average time it takes for the system or application to respond to a user's request.
+It is usually measured in milliseconds.
+A high response time can indicate performance issues and can negatively impact user experience.

+**Error %:** The error percentage represents the percentage of requests that the system or application fails to handle successfully.
+It is a measure of the system's ability to handle unexpected errors and exceptions.
+A high error percentage can indicate performance issues or bugs in the system.

+**Throughput:** Throughput refers to the rate at which the system or application can process requests during a load test.
+It is usually measured in requests per second.
+A high throughput indicates that the system can handle a high volume of requests without performance degradation or errors.

+### Load Test Results Table

 | Server Type | Number of Users | Average Response Time (Milliseconds) | Error % | Throughput |
 |-------------|-----------------|--------------------------------------|---------|------------|
 | Flask       | 150             | 481                                  | 0.0     | 105.2/sec  |